a1rmanTomer/JB-JS-115/feb09/HM/HM.md

 4. Create new application which drawing the following data set as cards:
-   Note that the products array exist inside the following path `products.products` feel free to change it, so it will be only `products` when acccessing the array
+   Note that the products array exist inside the following path `products.products` feel free to change it, so it will be only `products` when accessing the array

 - in a card view, show the product id, title, image, description and price.